jaspinwall/revv/README.md

 that determines whether the logged user is allowed to create a new product.
 This method can be used also to make Show/Edit/Destroy visible, but it is not implemented to test the callbacks.

+The products table is editable, so the app uses the rails optimistic locking to prevent two users to edit the same record.
+The second user updating the product will receive an error notifying him that the record can't be updated.